Classical and quantum phases of the pyrochlore $S=1/2$ magnet with Heisenberg and Dzyaloshinskii-Moriya interactions: Summary and Outlook

-At $T=0$, an analysis of the ObD due to quantum fluctuations treated in the semi-classical limit $(1/S\ll1)$ via linear spin wave theory finds the $\psi_{3}$ state being selected within large portions of the $\Gamma_5$/copl regime, for $\theta\in(243\degree,344\degree]$ and $\theta\in[352\degree,360\degree)$, akin to the selection effect from thermal fluctuations for classical spins, i.e., $1/S=0$.
+At $T=0$, an analysis of the ObD due to quantum fluctuations treated in the semiclassical limit $(1/S\ll1)$ via linear spin-wave theory finds the $\psi_{3}$ state being selected within large portions of the $\Gamma_5$/copl regime, for $\theta\in(243\degree,344\degree]$ and $\theta\in[352\degree,360\degree)$, akin to the selection effect from thermal fluctuations for classical spins, i.e., $1/S=0$.
 Interestingly, for $\theta\in(344\degree,352\degree)$, we find that the energetic selection oscillates between $\psi_{2}$ and $\psi_{3}$.
-It would be interesting to investigate whether a treatment of anharmonic terms in spin wave expansion could resolve the subtle selection effects at work within this region.
+It would be interesting to investigate whether a treatment of anharmonic terms in spin-wave expansion could resolve the subtle selection effects at work within this region.

-For the extreme quantum value of spin $S=1/2$, a high-temperature series expansion analysis gives insights into the selection effects at $T_{c}$, which show a qualitatively similar behavior compared to that found in the classical version of the model.
-In particular, $\psi_{3}$ order is favored only at the smallest angles $\theta$ within the $\Gamma_5$/copl regime, while in the rest of this regime $\psi_{2}$ order is selected at $T_c$.
-Furthermore, similar to what is found for classical spins, there exists a sliver in the fourth quadrant $\theta\in[310\degree,320\degree]$, i.e., in the middle of the region where $\psi_{2}$ is selected at $T_{c}$, where an enhanced competition between the $\psi_{2}$ and $\psi_{3}$ ordering tendencies is observed for $S=1/2$.
-These results indicate that selection effects for classical and $S=1/2$ spins are broadly similar at $T_c$.
+For the extreme quantum value of spin $S=\frac{1}{2}$, a HTSE analysis provides insights into the selection effects at $T_{c}$, which show a qualitatively similar behavior compared to that found in the classical version of the model.
+In particular, $\psi_{3}$ order is favored only at the smallest angles $\theta$ within the $\Gamma_5$/copl regime, while in the rest of this regime, $\psi_{2}$ order is selected at $T_c$.
+Furthermore, similar to what is found for classical spins, there exists a sliver in the fourth quadrant $\theta\in[310\degree,320\degree]$, i.e., in the middle of the region where $\psi_{2}$ is selected at $T_{c}$, where an enhanced competition between the $\psi_{2}$ and $\psi_{3}$ ordering tendencies is observed for $S=\frac{1}{2}$.
+These results indicate that selection effects for classical and $S=\frac{1}{2}$ spins are broadly similar at $T_c$.